rhammell/temperature-display/README.md

 # temperature-display
 An Arduino project that displays current and historic air temperature measurements.

 The `temperature_display.ino` Arduino sketch programs a Trinket M0 to capture air temperature measurements every 15 minutes using a TMP36 sensor.
-The latest measurement, along with a graph of the previous 24 hours of measurments, are shown on an I2C OLED display.
+The latest measurements, along with a graph of the previous 24 hours of measurements, are shown on an I2C OLED display.

 ## Components
 - [Adafruit Trinket M0](https://www.adafruit.com/product/3500)